benedict-armstrong/ComputerVision/lab05/writeup/main.typ

 - Repeat until convergence (or number of steps reached)

 == Calculating Distances
-We simply used numpy's `linalg.norm` function to calculate the distances for all pixels from a given pixel.
+I simply used numpy's `linalg.norm` function to calculate the distances for all pixels from a given pixel.

 == Calculating Weights
-We used the Gaussian kernel to calculate the weights for each pixel.
+We use the Gaussian kernel to calculate the weights for each pixel.
 The kernel is defined as:
 $
   K(x) = e^(frac(x, sqrt(2)b)^2)
 $